Spain landscape

 Quick reference

-Wild camping Legal in many areas
+Wild camping Tolerated in many regions

 🚀 Speed limit 120 km/h